bramschork/CaltechCal/docs/README.md

 6) Import the calendar CSV file from the project directory.
 The program exports a CSV file called "CaltechCalOutput.csv".
 This CSV file contains the events to import into your Google Calendar.
 The instructions to import a CSV file into Google Calendar [can be found here](https://support.google.com/calendar/answer/37118?hl=en&co=GENIE.Platform%3DDesktop).

-**I recommend creating a new calendar to import the birthdays.
+**I recommend creating a new calendar to import your classes.
 This way, if there is any issue with the program, you can simply delete the bad calendar, rather than having to sift through your main calendar.
 Instructions to create a new calendar [can be found here](https://support.google.com/calendar/answer/37095?hl=en)**.